Siltaar/doc_crawler.py/README.md

 `doc_crawler.py [--wait=3] [--no-random-wait] --download-files url.lst` \
 `doc_crawler.py [--wait=0] --download-file http://…`

-`--wait=` and `--no-random-wait` arguments can be used with every forms. \
+`--wait=` and `--no-random-wait` arguments can be used with every form. \
 `doc_crawler.py` works great with Tor : `torsocks doc_crawler.py http://…`

+From a package installed via Pipy, one can invoke the doc_crawler command like this:\
+`python3 -m doc_crawler […] http://…`

 ## Tests
 Around 20 doctests are included in `doc_crawler.py`.
 You can run them with the following command in the cloned repository root: \
 `python3 -m doctest doc_crawler.py`

-It should output nothing.
+Tests can also be launched one by one using the `--test=XXX` argument:\
+`python3 -m doc_crawler --test=download_file`

+Tests are successfully passed if nothing is output.

 ## Requirements
 * requests